Yi script

-The Yi scripts (ꆈꌠꁱꂷ; 彝文 (Yí wén)) are two scripts used to write the Yi languages; Classical Yi (an ideogram script), and the later Yi syllabary.
-The script is historically known in Chinese as Cuan Wen (爨文 (Cuàn wén)) or Wei Shu (韙書 (韪书, Wéi shū)) and various other names (夷字、倮語、倮倮文、畢摩文), among them "tadpole writing" (蝌蚪文).
+The Yi scripts (ꆈꌠꁱꂷ; 彝文 (Yíwén) (Note: Historically known in Chinese under various additional names, such as cuànwén (爨文) and wéishū (韪书).)) are two scripts used to write the Yi languages; Classical Yi (an ideographic script), and the later Yi syllabary.

-This is to be distinguished from romanized Yi (彝文羅馬拼音 Yíwén Luómǎ pīnyīn) which was a system (or systems) invented by missionaries and intermittently used afterwards by some government institutions (and still used outside Sichuan province for non-Nuosu Yi languages, but adapted from the standard Han Pinyin system and used to romanize another syllabary based on a subset of simplified Han ideograms).
+This is to be distinguished from romanized Yi (彝文罗马拼音 (Yíwén Luómǎ pīnyīn)) which was a system (or systems) invented by missionaries and intermittently used afterwards by some government institutions (and still used outside Sichuan province for non-Nuosu Yi languages, but adapted from the standard Hanyu Pinyin system and used to romanize another syllabary based on a subset of simplified Han ideograms).
 There was also the alphasyllabary (or abugida) devised by Sam Pollard, the Pollard script for the Miao language spoken in Yunnan province, which he adapted for the Nasu language as well.
-Present day traditional Yi writing can be sub-divided into five main varieties (Huáng Jiànmíng 1993); Nuosu (the prestige form of the Yi language centred on the Liangshan area), Nasu (including the Wusa), Nisu (Southern Yi), Sani (撒尼) and Azhe (阿哲).
+Present day traditional Yi writing can be sub-divided into five main varieties, namely, Nuosu (the prestige form of the Yi language centred on the Liangshan area), Nasu (including the Wusa), Nisu (Southern Yi), Sani and Azhe.

 Classical Yi

 Classical Yi or Traditional Yi is a syllabic logographic system that was reputedly devised, according to Nuosu mythology, during the Tang dynasty (618–907) by a Nuosu hero called Aki (阿畸 (Āqí)).
 However, the earliest surviving examples of the Yi script date back to only the late 15th century and early 16th century, the earliest dated example being an inscription on a bronze bell dated to 1485.
 There are tens of thousands of manuscripts in the Yi script, dating back several centuries, although most are undated.
 In recent years a number of Yi manuscript texts written in traditional Yi script have been published.

 The original script is said to have comprised 1,840 characters, but over the centuries widely divergent glyph forms have developed in different Yi-speaking areas, an extreme example being the character for "stomach" which exists in some forty glyph variants.
 Due to this regional variation as many as 90,000 different Yi glyphs are known from manuscripts and inscriptions.
+Factors for regional divergence include usage in manuscripts instead of printed material and isolation of Yi communities.
 Although similar to Chinese in function, the glyphs are independent in form, with little to suggest that they are directly related.
 However, there are some borrowings from Chinese, such as the characters for numbers used in some Yi script traditions.

 Languages written with the classical script included Nuosu, Nisu, Wusa Nasu, and Mantsi.
-It was traditionally written on manuscripts vertically from top to bottom (see the gallery below), in columns stacking from right to left, but some modern transcriptions are showing it horizontally from left to right (glyphs are then rotated 90 degrees anticlockwise, in opposition to what is done for modern usage of Chinese ideographic characters that preserve their orientation), in lines stacking from top to bottom.
+Used by Bimo priests, it is traditionally written on manuscripts from top to bottom, in columns stacking from left to right, then rotated during reading to be read from right to left, in rows from top to bottom.